 Do you ever feel like you don’t fit in?

-As if everyone around me was living in another world where they were accepted by their peers and could relate with one another in a way that I couldn’t.
+It felt as if everyone around me was in another world where they were accepted by their peers and could relate to one another.

 This started to change as I learned about ‘otherness.’